MIPS/toolchain_docs/topics/c_abi_func_call_var_args.md

 ## The `va_list` type

 The `va_list` type is used to track arguments passed to a variadic function.
-The arguments are passed in one the three locations: general purpose registers, floating-point registers or in the overflow area (the stack).
+An argument is passed in one of the three locations: general purpose registers, floating-point registers or in the overflow area (the stack).
 The prologue of a function shall save the incoming argument registers (both GP and FP registers) within its own stack frame.
 Then the `va_list` can refer to any argument depending on its type and position in the argument list.

-In this soft-float ABI document, the floating-point types are passed in integer registers, hence, both the pointer to FP area and the FP offset are not used but reserved for the future.
+In this soft-float ABI document, floating-point types are passed in integer registers, hence, both the pointer to FP area and the FP offset are not used but reserved for future use.

 ``` C++
 typedef struct __va_list {